Intelligence plus character: that’s the goal of a true education.-Martin Luther King Jr.

 - A Bad Case of Stripes by David Shannon

 - Josephine Wants to Dance by Jackie French

 - Not Your Typical Dragon by Dan Bar-el

 My daughter’s favorite book was Stand Tall Molly Lou Melon by Patty Lovell.
 In her journal she drew a picture and wrote a sentence describing the book, as well as writing the character trait.

-So look forward to my upcoming posts sharing all the books we read and character traits and our favorites!
+Look forward for more upcoming posts sharing all the books we read about character traits and our favorites!

-Here are the posts to each character trait book basket:
+Here are the posts to each character trait book basket so far: